learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 * A **Jupyter Notebook**
 * A **non-technical presentation**

-### Creating High-Quality Deliverables

-Review the following resources to learn what makes for good deliverables that meet Flatiron School project requirements:

-* **The "Project Submission & Review" page in the "Milestones Instructions" topic** provides instructions for creating and submitting your deliverables.
-* **The rubric associated with this assignment** provides specifications describing high-quality deliverables.
+Review the "Project Submission & Review" page in the "Milestones Instructions" topic for instructions on creating and submitting your deliverables.
+Refer to the rubric associated with this assignment for specifications describing high-quality deliverables.

-Keep in mind that the audience for these deliverables is not only your teacher, but also potential employers.
-Employers will look at your project deliverables to evaluate multiple skills, including coding, modeling, communication, and domain knowledge.
-You will want to polish these as much as you can, both during the course and afterwards.

 ### Key Points